carlosivanr/hugo_website/content/guides/anova/_index.md

 # Overview
 This following guides explore how to conduct various analysis of variance (ANOVA) tests in R with freely available packages.
 Focus is placed on demonstrating how to implement ANOVA tests in R rather than providing a conceptual background.
 To strengthen one's background on ANOVA, I recommend picking up what's been described as the ANOVA bible --- Maxwell, Delaney, and Kelley's 3rd edition of ["Designing Experiments and Analyzing Data: A model comparison perspective"](https://designingexperiments.com/).
 For many of the guides, the accompanying R package for the Maxwell et al. text, will be used for sample data sets.

-This site is best viewed on macOS or Windows machines with Chrome or Firefox browsers.

 # Requirements
 - Working installation of RStudio & R
 - Packages: